mzazon/awesome-cloud-projects/aws/file-sync-datasync/file-sync-datasync.md

    done
    ```

-   The file synchronization is now complete with real-time status monitoring.
-DataSync has transferred all files from the S3 source to the EFS destination while maintaining data integrity and providing detailed execution logs for audit and troubleshooting purposes.
+   The file synchronization is now complete with real-time status monitoring and comprehensive logging.
+DataSync has transferred all files from the S3 source to the EFS destination while maintaining data integrity through built-in verification processes and providing detailed execution logs for audit and troubleshooting purposes.

-> **Warning**: Monitor DataSync costs during large transfers, as charges apply per GB transferred.
+> **Warning**: Monitor DataSync costs during large transfers, as charges apply per GB transferred ($0.0125/GB for standard mode).
 Consider using CloudWatch alarms to track transfer volumes and costs.

 ## Validation & Testing